 Working for solutions

-Oxfam is also campaigning for a political solution, and for a halt to the flow of arms and ammunition to all sides of the conflict.
+Oxfam is also campaigning for a political solution to the conflict, advocating for the inclusion of voices from civil society into the peace process and for a halt to the flow of arms and ammunition to all sides of the conflict.